jherax/js-utils/README.md

   * **minWidth:** `Number` *default: 150*.
 The minimum width to which the dialog can be resized.
   * **closeOnPageUnload:** `Boolean`.
 Specifies whether the dialog should close when the event `beforeunload` is raised.
 This feature is useful if you are sending a form in the document.
   * **buttons:** `Object` or `Array`.
 Specifies which buttons should be displayed on the dialog window.
 The&nbsp;context of the callback is the dialog element; if you need access to the button, it is available as&nbsp;`event.target` object.
-    * `Object:` The keys are the button labels and the values are the callbacks for when the associated button is clicked.
+    * `Object:` The keys are the button labels and the values are the callbacks for when the associated&nbsp;button is clicked.
-    * `Array:` Each element of the array must be an object defining the attributes, properties, and event handlers to set on the button.
+    * `Array:` Each element of the array must be an object defining the attributes, properties, and&nbsp;event&nbsp;handlers to set on the button.

 ```javascript
   (function() {